roy2EZ/Algo-Everyday/README.md

-# Leetcode-Everyday
+# Algo-Everyday
-Push myself to do algo questions on Leetcode using Java everyday.
+Push myself to do algo questions on Leetcode and Lintcode using Java/Python everyday.
 Good luck.